AlizadeAlireza/vending_machine_Solidity/README.md

-building a donut vending machine smart contracr.
+building a donut vending machine smart contract.

-we are going to see how to deal with sending and reveiving ether to the smart contract.
+we are going to see how to deal with sending and receiving ether to the smart contract.

 we put money in and get something. simple financial transaction.